3 million Germans.

 You may think this is slang, but it’s actually a real English and German word.
 Do you want a spritz of water on this hot day?
 It means a small bit of liquid.

 This is a common word nowadays, and it was also the title of a film with Paul Rudd.
-It means a strong desire to travel around the world.
+It means a strong desire to travel around the world, coming from a combination of the German words Wander (wander) and Lust (desire).

 The Weltschmerz word was coined by German author Jean Paul, indicating the impossible ability of the mind to comprehend our physical reality.
 The direct German translation is “world pain.”

 When your child pops out and starts playing the guitar like a pro at two years of age, you can start calling them a wunderkind.
-It means wonder child in German, or a child prodigy in English.
+It literally means “wonder child” in German, or a child prodigy in English.

 If someone calls you a Wagnerian, you are a follower of composer Richard Wagner.